mulshankar/VehicleDetection_Sankar/ReadMe_Sankar.md

     return draw_img
 ```

 In order to get a reasonable estimate of the threshold, the heatmap sum was plotted for the region of the video that was challenging with shadows and detected more false positives.
-As seen in plot below, a threshold of 30 worked well across the whole video.
+A sample plot of the heat sum is shown below.
+As seen, a threshold of 30 worked well across the whole video.

 ![alt text][image5]